-Bill Larson is a native Delawarean with deep ties throughout the state and a well-rounded litigator, counselor, and trial attorney with extensive experience in Delaware general and commercial litigation as well as local government matters, and national products liability litigation.
+Bill Larson is a native Delawarean with deep ties throughout the state and a well-rounded litigator, counselor, problem solver and trial attorney with extensive experience in Delaware general and commercial litigation, local government matters, and national products liability litigation.

 Before practicing law, Bill spent seven years in Lexington, Virginia, earning a Bachelor of Arts degree, magna cum laude, in Politics and a Juris Doctor degree, both from Washington & Lee University.
 While at Washington & Lee School of Law, he served as a writer on the Washington & Lee Journal of Energy, Climate, and the Environment; was a member of the Moot Court Board; and was Vice President of the Student Body.
 He also represented indigent defendants in the school’s Criminal Justice Clinic.

 After law school, Bill returned to Delaware where he began his legal career as a law clerk to Judge John A. Parkins, Jr. of the Delaware Superior Court.
 As a law clerk, Bill assisted Judge Parkins on a variety of civil and criminal matters including managing the Delaware asbestos docket.
 Bill then joined MG+M where he spent over four years focusing on products and premises liability litigation, toxic tort litigation, litigation of local government matters, and general litigation.
 He then followed a civic calling to serve the City of Wilmington as Senior Assistant City Solicitor and Special Deputy Attorney General.
 His duties for the City included litigating cases, managing personal injury litigation, prosecuting criminal matters, drafting legislation, negotiating settlements and property transactions, and advising Mayor Mike Purzycki and City department heads.
 He also served as Chairman of the City’s Zoning Board of Adjustment, a quasi-judicial body that issues rulings on land use matters.